wp-plugins/formilla-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Install live chat to your WordPress site!
+Install live chat software on your WordPress site!
 Chat with your visitors with a clean and easy-to-use interface.

 == Description ==